Online Therapy Agreement

 I offer Online Therapy for adults resident in the UK.
 This includes:

-I adhere to the Ethical Framework for Good Practice provided by BACP (British Association for Counselling and Psychotherapy) and the UKCP (UK Council for Psychotherapy) both of which I am a Registered Member.
-Information on these organisations can be found at https://www.bacp.co.uk/ and http://www.psychotherapy.org.uk/
+I adhere to the Ethical Framework for Good Practice provided by the Health & Care Professions Council (HCPC), the British Psychological Society (BPS), the BACP (British Association for Counselling and Psychotherapy) and the UKCP (UK Council for Psychotherapy) all of which I am a Registered Member.
+Information on these organisations can be found at https://www.bacp.co.uk/, http://www.psychotherapy.org.uk/, http://www.hcpc-uk.org , and http://www.bps.org.uk

 I have insurance for personal liability and professional indemnity which covers me to work with clients resident in the UK.
 Any claims made against me are subject to UK law.
 I would be happy however to discuss any issues you might have regarding my counselling practice and hopefully we can resolve these together.